Chuba-Oraka/kubeflow/README.md

 * SageMaker Script Mode is to Kubeflow Fairing
 * Amazon Cognito OAuthentication is to Kubeflow Dex (OIDC)
 * Amazon Cognito User/Identity Pools is to Kubeflow User Profiles
-* AWS IAM Roles is to Kubernetes RBAC
+* AWS IAM is to Kubernetes RBAC

-(More content coming soon!)